xkollar/xkollar.github.io/data/posts/2026-01-25-tech-interview-ii.markdown

 I'm not a monster.
 Here is a piece of code vaguely inspired by package [modular-arithmetic](https://hackage.haskell.org/package/modular-arithmetic-2.0.0.3):
 <!-- Warning: this has bugs!
 They are intentional.
 This is an interview
-technique to see whether candidate notices such things, to see how deeply the candidate thinks about code they encounter. -->
+technique to see whether the candidate notices such things, to see how deeply the candidate thinks about code they encounter. -->
 ```haskell
 {-# LANGUAGE AllowAmbiguousTypes #-}